Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Acid Range Chance"			"15.0"

 			// The Mutant Tank's rock creates an acid puddle when it breaks.
-			// Note: This does not need "Ability Enabled" or "Acid Hit" set to "1".
+			// Note: This does not need "Ability Enabled" or "Acid Hit" to be set to "1".
 			// Note: This setting can be overridden for specific players.
 			// Note: Only available in Left 4 Dead 2.
 			// --